 Not only does it work really well in jumping horses over high fences, it works in many other aspects of life, too—including…jewelry design!

-Among the steps in designing the ring or other type of jewelry you’ve always wanted, is finally saying “Yes.”
+Among the steps in designing your ring or other types of jewelry you've always wanted, is finally saying “Yes.”
 And embarking on your dream design.

 The Sixteen Steps in Jewelry Design and Who Does What

-- How Lord Google can Help You Design Your Wedding Ring.)
+1. Discuss what you like and don’t like with your jeweler.
+See my blog: How Lord Google can Help You Design Your Wedding Ring.)
 Also see: How to Use Pinterest to Design Your Engagement Ring, to pull your detailed likes into one place.
-Discuss what you like and don’t like with your jeweler.
-See my blog:

 These Steps Aren’t Carved in Stone